 UNFI Investors Have Opportunity to Lead United Natural Foods, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., April 10, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against United Natural Foods, Inc. ("United Natural Foods" or the "Company") (NYSE: UNFI).
+LOS ANGELES, April 14, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against United Natural Foods, Inc. ("United Natural Foods" or the "Company") (NYSE: UNFI).

 Class Period: March 10, 2021 – March 7, 2023